PBJR/bash_script/README.md

-# bash_script
+# BASH_script
-Bash script to print routing trace from source to destination node
+This is a BASH script to print routing trace from source to destination node.
+To use the script, it must be uploaded to the desired source node in a given topology.
+Then run the following on the command line to change the permissions of the script file: ```chmod 755 destination.bash```.
+Then run the script: ```./destination.bash```.
+The user will then be prompted to enter a destination node, and once the destination is inputted the script will print the desired output.